Avoiding Probate: Issues and Options

 5) Revocable living trust

 The widow friend from our church I mentioned earlier had a living trust.
-A trust can be used to avoid probate because property or assets that you hold in the trust are not part of your probate estate.
-It is, however, counted as part of your estate for federal estate tax purposes.
+A trust can be used to avoid probate because property or assets held in the trust are not part of your probate estate.
+However, they are counted as part of your estate for federal estate tax purposes.

 But most people won’t owe any taxes.
 That’s because a ”trustee”—not you as an individual—owns the trust property.
 After your death, the trustee (who can also be your beneficiary) can easily and quickly transfer the trust property to whomever it was left to without probate.